Why February Feels Like Failure (And Why That’s Not Your Fault)

 The calendar is no exception.

+We're living inside a system that never made the most important actor (the planet itself) the authority on how the calendar should work.
+We don’t live in a spreadsheet; we live on a rock hurtling through space: a crazy, beautiful, intricate, fragile world.
 Some latitudes experience relatively stable climates.
 Others get the full drama of the planet’s tilt and orbit: long nights, long days, sharp seasonal shifts.
 The year does not land the same way in Stockholm as it does in Singapore, but our calendar behaves as if it does.

-Psychology and biology both have language for what happens when we live this way: circadian disruption, seasonal energy variation, social jetlag — the chronic misalignment between our internal biological clock and the external schedule modern life imposes.
-The research consistently points in the same direction: when people ignore light cycles and seasonal rhythms, anxiety increases, motivation drops, and a quiet something is wrong with me narrative settles in.
+Psychology and biology both have language for what happens when we live this way: circadian disruption, seasonal energy variation, social jetlag, which basically means we live in a chronic misalignment between our internal biological clock and the external schedule modern life imposes.

 How the Earth Calendar Came Out of This Mess

-The Earth Calendar just answers a different question: given where we actually are in the year, what is this phase suited for?
+The Earth Calendar answers a different question: given where we actually are in the year, what is this phase suited for?
 Because “do your taxes” is not the same kind of instruction as “rest” or “build” or “let go”.

 Where We Are Right Now

-As I write this, we're in Seed Moon — the first Earth Moon of the year.
+As I write this, we're in Seed Moon, the first Earth Moon of the year.
 Its job is less glamorous than “fresh start” and more grounded: choosing what actually goes in the soil.

 We're in Week 4: Reflect & Release.
 The last exhale before the wheel turns again.